In life or in business, risk-taking has benefits and may even be an essential ingredient of success.

 To streamline risk assessment processes and risk management solutions in 2020, it’s essential you establish a firm technological grounding.

-With procurement technology, you’ll be able to monitor all stages of the procurement process to help identify bottlenecks as they occur.
+With procurement technology, you’ll be able to monitor and effectively manage all stages of the procurement process to help identify bottlenecks as they occur.
 This prevents risks from blossoming into catastrophes.

 Right now, two-thirds of retailers complain that supply chain technology doesn’t help them much beyond daily tasks.